Have you fallen into a content trap?

 All of this indicates more, more, more when it comes to content, and the pressure is on for small businesses to be able to make an impact.

 That’s where we see challenges coming into play.
-More and more content marketers are focusing on “getting things done” rather than creating for the biggest impact.
-This can lead to content for content’s sake and some less-than inspiring, poorly targeted pieces being produced.
+More and more content marketers are focusing on “getting things done” rather than creating the biggest impact.
+This can lead to content for content’s sake and some less-than-inspiring, poorly targeted pieces being produced.

 How can small business owners define and monitor content impact?
 Is there a case for “less is more?”

 We’d all like to think that the content we produce is always top-notch and impactful, but the truth is everyone misses the mark sometimes.
 Even some of the top blogs you can name have content that is less-than-popular hovering around, and those include websites which have dedicated content teams!